 How to apply: incoming first-year applicants must complete an essay (requirements below)

 Renewal Criteria: Scholarships are renewable for the students' first four semesters of full-time regular enrollment.
 Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
 Scholarships are renewable for additional semesters for students who are active participants in the Mind Trekkers student organization and meet the Mind Trekkers membership policy.
 Continuous full-time undergraduate enrollment (12 credits or more) and acceptable social behavior must also be maintained.
 Students are eligible for the award for eight semesters of undergraduate study.

 By participating in a Michigan Technological University Summer Youth Experience, you took the first step to securing your future.
 Your week on campus began your college experience and provided an enriching environment.
 Now is your chance to use that experience and apply for the Summer Youth Scholars Award.

 First-year students need to complete the following steps to be considered for this scholarship:

 - Apply to Michigan Tech free of charge using our online admissions application by November 15 of your senior year in high school.

-Essay questions for students enrolling fall semester 2018:
+Essay question for students enrolling fall semester 2021: